||"dawnbreak in the west"|

 Thursday, July 14, 2016

 I need a separate post commenting on Daniel König's article.
 The Umayyads did restore order in Spain; and historically in Islam "order" has implied a legal infrastructure.
-The first coherent Spanish code just haven't survived very well.
+Several coherent legal codes have survived from Late Antiquity, including Umayyad codes and Spanish (Catholic) codes.
+What haven't survived are the first Umayyad codes in their part of Spain.

 The Christian chroniclers noted that when the Umayyads took over, suddenly there came an oppression against the Christians and also against the Jews.
 This is, as König notes, comprehensible as a religiously-motivated law for minorities that abrogates the old sulh pacts.